vanatteveldt/github-workshop/tutorials/creating_and_cloning.md

 ## Git is a version control system
 A Git repository is a directory that contains all the files in a project, including the complete history of revisions.
-In that sense, you could just use Git as just a version control system.
 You can use it to restore the content of the directory to a previous version.
+In that sense, you could just use Git as a version control system.

 ## Git is a *distributed* version control system
 Git is designed to facilitate collaboration.
-Multiple users can have their own *clones* of the same Git repository, in which they can freely make updates.
-When they eventually want to share these updates, they need to somehow merge the different versions back together.
+Imagine several programmers working together on a project.
+To develop and test code they need to have local copies of the project, but this makes it very difficult (and cumbersome) to ensure that the different copies of the projects stay synchronized.

-You can imagine that this can lead to very complex situations.
-The goal of distributed version control systems such as Git is to make this as painless and efficient *as possible*.
+A distributed version control system such as Git makes this as painless and efficient as possible.

 ## GitHub is a hub for Git repositories
 People sometimes mistake Git and GitHub for being the same thing.